Synthesizer Based Efficient Self-Attention for Vision Tasks: Results

+As a common statistical noise caused by sensor during sampling or transmission, Gaussian noise is a widespread type of disturbance for digital images.
+Varied levels of Gaussian noises are utilized to corrupt the images for model robustness evaluation, with detailed settings and evaluation results provided in Table~\ref{tab:noisesmall}.

 As shown in Table~\ref{tab:noisesmall}, the accuracy of the classification decreases with the Gaussian noise increasing.
-Under the disturbance of Gaussian noise, the STT series doesn't represent the worse accuracy than the models with dot-production.
-In contrast, the STT series shows a more outstanding noise resistance.
-During the noise is still small, the \textbf{FSD} leads to the best result.
-With the noise becomeing large, the \textbf{STT} keeps the highest accuracy than other modules.
-Among the STT series, the worse performance of \textbf{STTH} and \textbf{STTW} might result from the inferior representation because the information is only gathered from one side of the feature map compared to the transformer.
-Compared with the modules employing dot-product, synthesizing modules appear higher accuracy when Gaussian noise influences them. \paragraph{Images with Rotations} Rotations are common in image augmentation process.
-We apply rotations to the original images to test the robustness with the model pool.
-Detailed settings and results are recorded in Table \ref{tab:rotation}.
+From the comparison of the two series of methods, it can be concluded that as the variance in the Gaussian distribution increases, the STT series exhibits greater noise resistance than models utilizing dot-production.
+When the variance of the Gaussian noise is 0.01, the FSD method of the STT series achieves the highest accuracy of 68.9, significantly outperforming other methods.
+As the noise variance increases, the STT method shows an outstanding advantage, achieving the best performance across all methods when the noise variance ranges from 0.03 to 0.1.
+Among the STT series, the worse performance of STTH and STTW might result from the inferior representation because the information is only gathered from one dimension of the feature map compared to the transformer.
+Compared with the modules employing dot-product, synthesizing modules appear higher accuracy when Gaussian noise influences them.

-In Table \ref{tab:rotation}, it is obvious that the classification performance of the whole model zoo is impaired when rotation increases.
-However, the accuracy of the STT series represents a similar decreasing tendency.
-It proves that the STT series has the same performance as dot-production models when they are suffering the rotation noise.
-Despite the \textbf{STTH} and \textbf{STTW} modules, other approaches don't reveal the resistance of rotation noise.
-While transformer weakens the baseline CNN structure, \textbf{STTH} and \textbf{STTW} have a relatively better accuracy performance.
-Based on such result, we make an assumption that the full-rank attention map to give them a better robustness against the effect of rotation.
-This assumption could also explain that the \textbf{STT} has a relatively better result, because it also has a full-rank attention map.

-\paragraph{Robustness against Flipping} The last perturbation is images flipping, which could be categorized into horizon flipping, vertical flipping, and flipping both in horizon and vertical.
-The results are recorded in Table~\ref{tab:flip}.
+\paragraph{\textbf{Robustness against Flipping}} Flipping are common in image augmentation process, which could be categorized into horizon flipping, vertical flipping, and flipping both in horizon and vertical.
+The robustness evaluation results against flipping are recorded in Table~\ref{tab:flip}.